-On a recent sunny Thursday, we took a quick trip from Rotterdam to Gouda.
-The reason for our trip was the Gouda cheese market.
+On a recent sunny Thursday, we took a quick trip to visit the Gouda cheese market.
 We love cheese in general, but Sarah really really loooovvves Dutch cheese.
-Also, having now lived in Rotterdam for six months (ack… where does the time go?!), it was time to visit this small yet famous city.
-So we hopped on an early morning (for us) train and made our way to Gouda.
-If you too want to take a day trip to Gouda or visit the Gouda cheese market, here is some hopefully helpful information.
+Also, having now lived in the Netherlands for six months (ack… where does the time go?!), it was time to visit this small yet famous city.
+Though we were coming from Rotterdam, if you’re looking for day trips from Amsterdam, you should also put Gouda on your list.
+Here is some hopefully helpful information to plan your visit to Gouda and its famous cheese market.

 Table of Contents